ZalozbaDev/speech_recognition_language_modeling/README.md

 Documentation which was used to generate these examples can be found in the "report" folder.

+Additionally, an example of a minimalistic grammar can be found here:

+* mg_technology_preview

 ## Authors

 - Dr. Ivan Kraljevski (Fraunhofer Institute for Ceramic Technologies and Systems IKTS, Dresden, Germany)